ministryofjustice/cloud-platform-environments/opa-auto-approve-policy/README.md

 You need the [OPA CLI tool](https://www.openpolicyagent.org/docs/latest/cli/) for testing it locally.

-You can install it with the below commmand:
+You can install it with the below command:

 ```
 brew install opa